 Need us to help you create your donation page or website?

 We are here to help.
 Whatever you need, we want to hear about your cause and help you reach your donation goals.
-From setting up a donor management system like Give or CiviCRM — to creating a human, user-centric experience online, get in touch.
+From setting up a donor management system like Give using WordPress or CiviCRM — to creating a human-centered experience online, get in touch.

 Elaine Frieman holds a Master’s Degree and is a UK-based professional editor, educational writer, and former marketing agency content writer where she wrote articles for disparate clients using SEO best practice.
 She enjoys reading, writing, walking in the countryside, traveling, spending time with other people’s cats, and going for afternoon tea.